cloudify-cosmo/docs.getcloudify.org/content/ops_guides/backup_restore_guide.md

 ---
 ## Overview

-Snapshots provide a way for the state of Cloudify HA cluster.
+Snapshots provide a way for backing up the state of Cloudify HA cluster.
 A cloudify snapshot should be done on a daily basis (suggest in an off peak time) and can be automated using the REST API as an alternative to an operator manually running the snapshot as shown here in this user guide.

 Backing up the virtual machine that the cloudify managers run on should be done at regular intervals, this would be dictated by a backup policies and would likely involve daily, weekly, monthly and yearly backups as required.
 The method for backing up the Cloudify Manager virtual machines falls outside the scope of this document.